-Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+Criteria JORC Code explanation Commentary Sampling techniques random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Drilling programmes are completed by Reverse Circulation (RC) and Diamond Core drilling.
 Surface Electro-Magnetic (EM) surveys are completed by GAP geophysics.
 Diamond Core Sampling: The sections of the core that are selected for assaying are marked up and then recorded on a sample sheet for cutting and sampling at the certified assay laboratory.
-Samples of HQ or NQ2 core are cut just to the right of the orientation line where available using a diamond core saw, with half core sampled lengthways for assay. $\it RC\ Sampling: All\ samples from\ the\ RC\ drilling\ are\ taken\ as\ 1m\ samples for\ laboratory\ assay.$ EM Surveying: All data is collected in a Moving Loop (MLEM) survey configuration using MLEM TX transmitter with a SMARTem 24 receiver.
+Samples of HO or NQ2 core are cut just to the right of the orientation line where available using a diamond core saw, with half core sampled lengthways for assay.
+RC Sampling: All samples from the RC drilling are taken as 1m samples for laboratory assay.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
+EM Surveying: All data is collected in a Moving Loop (MLEM) survey configuration using MLEM TX transmitter with a SMARTem 24 receiver.
 Appropriate QAQC samples (standards, blanks and duplicates) are inserted into the sequences as per industry best practice.
 Samples are collected using cone or riffle splitter.
 Geological logging of RC chips is completed at site with representative chips being stored in drill chip trays.
 Onsite XRF analysis is conducted on the fines from RC chips using a hand-held Olympus Innov-X Spectrum Analyser.
 These results are used for onsite interpretation and preliminary assessment subject to final geochemical analysis by laboratory assays.
-Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 RC Sampling: Samples are taken on a one metre basis and collected using uniquely numbered calico bags.
 The remaining material for that metre is collected and stored in a green plastic bag marked with that specific metre interval.
 The cyclone is cleaned with compressed air after each plastic and calico sample bag is removed.
 If wet sample or clays are encountered then the cyclone is opened and cleaned manually and with the aid of a compressed air gun.
 A blank sample is inserted at the beginning of each hole, and a duplicate sample is taken every 50 th sample.
 A certified sample standard is also added according to geology, but at no more than 1:50 samples.
 Geological logging of RC chips is completed at site with representative chips being stored in drill chip trays.
 Downhole surveys of dip and azimuth are conducted using a single shot camera every 30m, and using a downhole Gyro when required, to detect deviations of the hole from the planned dip and azimuth.
 The drill-hole collar locations are recorded using a hand-held GPS, which has an accuracy of +/- 5m.
 All drill-hole collars will be surveyed to a greater degree of accuracy using a certified surveyor at a later date.
 Diamond Core Sampling: For diamond core samples, certified sample standards were added as every 25 th sample.
 Core recovery calculations are made through a reconciliation of the actual core and the driller's records.
 Downhole surveys of dip and azimuth were conducted using a single shot camera every 30m to detect deviations of the hole from the planned dip and azimuth.
 The drill-hole collar locations are recorded using a hand-held GPS, which has an accuracy of +/- 5m.
 All drill-hole collars will be surveyed to a greater degree of accuracy using a certified surveyor at a later date.